The Most Common Health Problems in 14 Popular Dog Breeds

 As for EIC, it’s a recessive hereditary trait which has become common in labs, no matter what their coat color.
 It is an important condition to be aware of, since it can be fatal.
 If you know that your dog has the trait for EIC, avoiding strenuous exercise is imperative, especially in hot weather.
 Dogs with EIC often, though not always, become wobbly and collapse after five or ten minutes of vigorous exercise, such as running, playing catch, or fetching.
 Older dogs with flaccid muscles may be more susceptible.
 Watch out for these 15 signs your dog is secretly mad at you.

 A scent hound dog breed which is fiercely loyal and protective, dachshunds are short-legged, and long-bodied.
 “With bold and lively personalities, and weighing in at around 20 pounds, some might say they suffer from a Napoleonic complex!” says Dr. Lands.
 Their small stature predisposes them to back problems, specifically disc herniations, which can occur at a young age.
 This condition can sometimes lead to paralysis of the hind limbs, front limbs, or both.
 If this occurs, an experienced surgeon is usually able to remove a disc impinging on a nerve.
 “Even the best surgeons can’t repair every injury, but new techniques are being developed to remove a portion of each disc, which can prevent disc herniation in dachshunds,” he adds.
 If you have a dachshund, talk to your vet about proactive surgical procedures that may help.
+If you have a little one at home, find out which breeds are considered the best dogs for kids.

 This loyal and adorable breed is prone to a wide range of health conditions, so getting yours from a reputable breeder is essential.
 Topping the list is a condition called gastric-dilation-volvulus (GDV), also known as torsion or bloat.
 GDV can be life-threatening to large dogs who are barrel-chested.
 It typically occurs when the stomach becomes distended and twists.
 The dog is not able to rid itself of the excess air in its abdominal region, reducing blood pressure and leading to shock.
 According to Dogtime, this condition may be avoided by giving your boxer several small meals daily (rather than one large one), encouraging your pup to drink water immediately after eating, and eliminating vigorous exercise.
 You can also have your boxer tested for this genetic condition.
 Here’s your official guide for picking the best dog breed for you.